dcdaz/dotfiles/README.md

 ## OPENBOX
 Currently I'm using **openbox** window manager mainly for it's simplicity and stability with **tint2** panel but due to a lack of things on them I made some scripts to make it more usable and more comfortable to me, if one of them works for you too go ahead and grab it.

+My **rc.xml** has several configs related to my own hotkeys `feel free to use them if you want` and my **menu.xml** has the entire menu hardcoded because I like that so I think that will not be very useful to any one.

 The scripts that I use are placed on `.config/custom_scripts` and are the following:

     - notify.sh -> Send notifications using *gdBus* instead on dunstify/notify-send